How Indians see diplomatic tensions with Canada – DW – 10/15/2024

 Amitabh Mattoo, a professor of international relations at Delhi's Jawaharlal Nehru University, echoed this view.

-He said that "the biggest sufferers" will be the nearly 2-million-strong Indian diaspora in Canada, which makes up around 5% of the North American country's total population.
+He said "the biggest sufferers" would be the nearly 2 million members of the Indian diaspora in Canada, who make up about 5% of the country's total population.

 Mattoo called on the Indian and Canadian governments to "have a serious open dialogue" on the issue.

-Despite the political tensions, Raja Mohan said, trade and investment ties between the two sides have so far not been impacted.
+Despite the political tensions, Raja Mohan said, trade and investment ties between the countries have not been impacted.

-He called on both sides to "manage their actions” in such a way that there will not be "a full-blown economic fallout.”
+Raja Mohan called on the governments to "manage their actions" in such a way that there will not be "a full-blown economic fallout."

 A source of tension